GabeScott/standard-works-vault/General Conference/2006 April - Our Sacred Priesthood Trust.md

 The opportunity to declare a truth may come when we least expect it.
 Let us be prepared.

 On one occasion, President David O. McKay was asked by a woman not a member of the Church what specific belief set apart the teachings of the Church from those of any other faith.
-In speaking of this later, President McKay indicated that he had felt impressed to answer, “That which differentiates the beliefs of my church from those of others is divine authority by direct revelation.”2
+In speaking of this later, President McKay indicated that he had felt impressed to answer, “That which differentiates the beliefs of my church from those of others is divine authority by direct revelation.”[^2]

 Where could we find a more significant example of divine authority by direct revelation than in the events which occurred that “beautiful, clear day, early in the spring of eighteen hundred and twenty,” when the lad Joseph Smith retired to the woods to pray.
 His words describing that moment in history are overpowering: “I saw two Personages, whose brightness and glory defy all description, standing above me in the air.
-One of them spake unto me, calling me by name and said, pointing to the other—This is My Beloved Son.
-Hear Him!”3
+One of them spake unto me, calling me by name and said, pointing to the other—*This is My Beloved Son.
+Hear Him!*”[^3]

-Our thoughts turn to the visit of that heavenly messenger, John the Baptist, on May 15, 1829.
-There on the bank of the Susquehanna River, near Harmony, Pennsylvania, John laid his hands upon Joseph Smith and Oliver Cowdery and ordained them, saying, “Upon you my fellow servants, in the name of Messiah I confer the Priesthood of Aaron, which holds the keys of the ministering of angels, and of the gospel of repentance, and of baptism by immersion for the remission of sins.”4 The messenger announced that he acted under the direction of Peter, James, and John, who held the keys of the Melchizedek Priesthood.
+Our thoughts turn to the visit of that heavenly messenger John the Baptist on May 15, 1829.
+There on the bank of the Susquehanna River, near Harmony, Pennsylvania, John laid his hands upon Joseph Smith and Oliver Cowdery and ordained them, saying, “Upon you my fellow servants, in the name of Messiah I confer the Priesthood of Aaron, which holds the keys of the ministering of angels, and of the gospel of repentance, and of baptism by immersion for the remission of sins.”[^4] The messenger announced that he acted under the direction of Peter, James, and John, who held the keys of the Melchizedek Priesthood.
 Ordination and baptism followed.
 This is yet another example of divine authority by direct revelation.

 In due time, Peter, James, and John were sent to bestow the blessings of the Melchizedek Priesthood.
 These Apostles sent by the Lord ordained and confirmed Joseph and Oliver to be Apostles and special witnesses of His name.
 Divine authority by direct revelation characterized this sacred visitation.

 As a result of these experiences, all of us carry the requirement—even the blessed opportunity and solemn duty—to be true to the trust we have received.

-President Brigham Young declared, “The Priesthood of the Son of God is ... the law by which the worlds are, were, and will continue for ever and ever.”5 President Joseph F. Smith, expanding on this theme, advised, “It is nothing more nor less than the power of God delegated to man by which man can act in the earth for the salvation of the human family, in the name of the Father and the Son and the Holy Ghost, and act legitimately; not assuming that authority, nor borrowing it from generations that are dead and gone, but authority that has been given in this day in which we live by ministering angels and spirits from above, direct from the presence of Almighty God.”6
+President Brigham Young declared, “The Priesthood of the Son of God is … the law by which the worlds are, were, and will continue for ever and ever.”[^5] President Joseph F. Smith, expanding on this theme, advised, “It is nothing more nor less than the power of God delegated to man by which man can act in the earth for the salvation of the human family, in the name of the Father and the Son and the Holy Ghost, and act legitimately; not assuming that authority, nor borrowing it from generations that are dead and gone, but authority that has been given in this day in which we live by ministering angels and spirits from above, direct from the presence of Almighty God.”[^6]

 As I approached my 18th birthday and prepared to enter military service in World War II, I was recommended to receive the Melchizedek Priesthood.
 Mine was the task to telephone President Paul C. Child, my stake president, for an interview.
 He was one who loved and understood the holy scriptures, and it was his intent that all others should similarly love and understand them.
 As I knew from others of his rather detailed and searching interviews, our telephone conversation went something like this: